 1) USE AN ERASER

-Erasers are one of the most common and easy “remedies” that techies use.
+Erasers are one of the most common and easy “remedies” that we techies use.
 Just use a soft rubbery pencil eraser (not those rough abrasive types) to gently rub on the scratch mark – It seems to work pretty well in removing light scratches, and it cleans off stubborn pieces of stuck dirt as well.

-2) CLEANING ALCOHOL
+2) ISOPROPYL ALCOHOL

 First, apply the alcohol evenly over the screen.
 Be careful of the edges around the screen, and not get the alcohol inside – It will damage the electronics.
 Wipe it down with the cleaning cloth, and use cotton buds to target stubborn spots.
 This should pretty much restore any old screens back into their “shiny state”.